StockSharp/doc/en/topics/Shell.md

 # Shell

-**Shell** \- is a ready\-made graphical framework with the ability to change quickly to your needs and with a fully open source code in C\# language (enough basic knowledge).
+**Shell** is a ready\-made graphical framework with the ability to change quickly to your needs and with fully open source code in the C# language (enough basic knowledge).

-You don't need to waste time creating a GUI (Graphical User Interface), a ready\-made robot is created faster without sacrificing application usability.
+You don't need to waste time creating a GUI (Graphical User Interface).
+A ready\-made robot is created faster without sacrificing application usability.
 Basic functionality for testing, trading, connecting to data sources, displaying charts, portfolios, positions, orders and trades is already in the box.

 ![Shell Title 00](../images/Shell_Title_00.png)